Onyinye-Patrick/Onyinye-Patrick/README.md

  I like to code things from scratch, and enjoy bringing ideas to life in browser

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills:  / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on So many projects.
 - 🌱 I’m currently learning Backend development